davegutz/myThermostat-Particle-Photon/README.md

 A thermostat app that works in a wall-mounted Photon, responds to Blynk web commands, has a built-in programmable schedule, and displays status on Blynk.
 It heats only and easily modifiable to cool as well will have to figure out how to integrate as a system with the hardware cooling.
 Suggestions to keep the installation safe are provided.
+There is an embedded heating system model to allow you to test code changes on a bare Photon using the web interface, including the Blynk interface.
+This bare option lights the blue LED on a call for heat.

 README.txt   File for Thermostat gitHub project